Welcome to the School of Environmental Sciences

 Dr Arshad Isakjee, Programme Director for MA (Research Methods) Contemporary Human Geography (ECHG)

 I am Dr. Arshad Isakjee, and I am the course director for the Masters in Contemporary Human Geography here at the University of Liverpool.
 I am into my fourth year here as a Lecturer in Human Geography and my third as director of this programme.
 My research interests are on immigration, and how immigration is governed with respect to border security, race and policies around citizenship.
 Currently I am specifically researching EU border regimes in the Balkans and southern Europe.
 I also organise a research network across the University on borders race and migration.

 I look forward to meeting you all virtually and in person, fingers crossed, as we head towards the start of term.
 If you have any questions about the academic side of the course, then let me know and I will do my best to help.

-Dr Gareth Abrahams, Programme Director for Master of Civic Design Town and Regional Planning (CDMC) and MA Town and Regional Planning (CDTA).
+Prof Alex Lord, Programme Director for Master of Civic Design Town and Regional Planning (CDMC) and MA Town and Regional Planning (CDTA).